Joe Duplantier: Cavalera Conspiracy

-In 2007, Max and Igor Cavalera initially asked Labadie, bassist of Gojira, to do bass duties for their band, Cavalera Conspiracy; however, Labadie was busy with prior commitments, including Gojira.
-Instead, Duplantier ended up being the band's bassist through the influence of Max Cavalera's wife, Gloria.
+In 2007, Max and Igor Cavalera initially asked Labadie, bassist of Gojira, to fill in on bass for their band, Cavalera Conspiracy.
+However, Labadie was busy with prior commitments, including Gojira.
+Instead, Duplantier became the band's bassist through the influence of Max Cavalera's wife, Gloria.
 Playing Sepultura's "Territory" with the Cavalera brothers during the first jam session in the presence of all the families left him indelible memories.
 Moreover, while working with the band on their debut album, he experienced a diametrically different studio process, as the songs composed in the morning were recorded "spontaneously" in the afternoon.
 The studio session lasted fifteen to twenty days.
 Duplantier stated that Gojira and the recording of The Way of All Flesh had been his main priority, which led him not to do extensive touring with Cavalera Conspiracy.
 In 2008, he was replaced by Johny Chow on bass duties for Cavalera Conspiracy.
 Max Cavalera regretted that Duplantier did not appear on the band's second album, Blunt Force Trauma.
 Cavalera said, "He is a great musician, with a lot of good ideas."